papa-whisky/connect-x/README.md

   * Once number of players entered, generate name inputs and color pickers.
   * Make color selectable, and remove this option for other players.
   * Make start button pass all input values to script, and begin game.
+  * Add button to game screen to return to options screen.
 6. Styling.